citybound/citybound/game/environment/vegetation/README.md

 ## Decisions

-* All foliage is procedurally generated
+* All vegetation is procedurally generated

 ## Implementation Philosophy